Research Says Oral Opioids Don’t Work in Dogs

 As a growing number of states—including Illinois—mandate training for opioid prescribers, experts from the University of Illinois College of Veterinary Medicine have released “Safe Prescription of Opioids in Veterinary Care,” a free online course that covers appropriate use of outpatient opioid prescriptions, drug disposal techniques, and alternative pain management strategies.

-“To combat the human opioid epidemic, the U.S. Food and Drug Administration is in the process of mandating training programs for opioid prescribers to help reduce unnecessary prescriptions,” said Dr. Maureen McMichael, a specialist in small animal emergency and critical care and one of the creators of the course.
+“To combat the human opioid epidemic, many states are in the process of mandating training programs for opioid prescribers to help reduce unnecessary prescriptions,” said Dr. Maureen McMichael, a specialist in small animal emergency and critical care and one of the creators of the course.
 “This video module is designed to address these issues on the veterinary side of the equation.”

 Drs.
 Stephanie Keating and Ashley Mitek, both boarded in veterinary anesthesia and analgesia, led the development of the continuing educational module.
 Further input and review of the module was provided by Dr. William Weir, an emergency medicine physician, and the late Dr. Gary Stamp, founder of the Veterinary Emergency & Critical Care Society.